cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/05-references.md

 <br>
 <br>

-## Lvalue References as Function Parameters
+## Lvalue References as Function Arguments

 - A non const lvalue reference parameter is used to pass the argument by reference instead of pass by value and the argument is modifiable.